ahmadlaiq/ahmadlaiq/README.md

 <h1 align="center">Hi! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" />, I'm Ahmad</h1>

-I have experience for 2+ years in various full stack developer.
+I have experience for 2+ years in various Software Engineer.
 I helping people or companies to delivering hight quality product and keeping uptodate with the latest technologies.

 - 🔭 I’m currently learning Golang
 - 🌱 I’m currently focusing Laravel, ExpressJS, HonoJS, NestJS and VueJS

-If you are seeking a driven and experienced full stack developer to join your team, then I would welcome the opportunity to discuss how my skills and expertise can contribute to your organization's success.
+If you are seeking a driven and experienced Software Engineer to join your team, then I would welcome the opportunity to discuss how my skills and expertise can contribute to your organization's success.

 ### Github Statistic